amineAUPEC/vagrant-global/tp1-voip/draftmd.md

 - chinny calls amine  :
 - then code result
-  - we include the result when we switch G711 codecs to GSM 8Khz on both dial client the server remain in direct_media yes certain conditionsently running on ubuntu-bionic (pid = 1063) -- Registered SIP 'amine' at 192.168.1.110:53025
+  - we include the result when we switch G711 codecs to GSM 8Khz on both dial client the server remain in directmedia yes certain conditionsently running on ubuntu-bionic (pid = 1063) -- Registered SIP 'amine' at 192.168.1.110:53025
        > Saved useragent "MicroSIP/3.20.7" for peer amine